When applying for our Inclusion and Inspiration Grant Programmes, please bear in mind:

 If you would like further information in respect of making your application please contact Kevin Haddrick from the Bernicia Foundation.

-Alternatively we are also being supported by Nils Stronach, a Senior Programme Advisor at the Community Foundation – a trusted advisor on giving, philanthropy and funding.
+Alternatively we are also being supported by Nils Stronach, Head of Grant Practice and Programmes at the Community Foundation – a trusted advisor on giving, philanthropy and funding.

 Nils can be contacted on